 Essentially, India’s success in sticking to its diplomatic agenda will be shaped by its domestic politics and economic resurgence.
 Therefore, all those involved ought to assume their responsibilities optimally for India’s sake in the new year and the new decade.

-Rajiv Bhatia is Distinguished Fellow, Gateway House.
+Rajiv Bhatia is Distinguished Fellow, Foreign Policy Studies Programme, Gateway House.
 He is a former ambassador, author, and a regular commentator on international affairs.

 This article was exclusively written for Gateway House: Indian Council on Global Relations.
 You can read more exclusive content here.